kozzi/portfoliosrc/pages/about/index.md

 Hi, I'm Charing!

 I design user experiences, and I make them real with code.
 I ♥ the entire process of creation.
-I am at my happiest when I am surrounded by really smart people and learning something new.
+I am my happiest when I am surrounded by really smart people and learning something new.

 ## Designer
 I am a self-taught UX designer and illustrator.